 Stop Comparing Yourself

-The last self-care tip for Content Creators is to stop comparing yourself.
-I know it’s easier said than done, however, comparison can discourage you and push you away from creating content.
+The last way to practice self-care is to stop comparing yourself.
+I know it’s easier said than done, however, comparison will lead to discouragement.

-Focus on the community you’ve built and how far you’ve come.
 Paying attention to your work and accomplishments will keep you motivated.
-It’s okay to admire someone else’s content, however, don’t become obsessed with following their strategies and get discouraged if you’re not seeing the same results.
+It’s okay to admire someone else’s content, however, don’t become obsessed with following their strategies and get discouraged if you’re not seeing results.